-Take a topic or module from this class – continuity, montage, networked series, interactive cinema, narrative etc. – and make a 1-3 minute video essay that demonstrates your thoughts about the subject.
-Use text and/or voice-over, clips from other movies, your own footage, graphics, still images.
-Analyze a scene, style of editing or cinematography; introduce a favorite genre of video.
+Make a 30-60 second video essay about any subject.
+Draw on various techniques from course modules.
+Use text and/or voice-over, clips from other videos or games, your own footage, graphics, still images.
 A video essay may also include personal anecdotes and have a unique style.
 Although there are video essays without language, please include some written text and/or voice over.

 Final Project (25%)

 Based on the assignments, readings , screenings and class discussions, create a final project that explores/exploits at least one feature of “digital cinema”: cinema language (continuity and montage), visual evidence, video loops, glitched video, composited video, networked video, hyperlinked video, database video, etc.